Guidelines and guardrails

 “That’s for those people and would never work for us.
 But we know best what will work for them.” (“All animals are equal, but some are more equal than others.“)

-Then these same folks get frustrated because the people they manage (or lead) don’t feel empowered to make decisions and keep asking management for direction and what they should do next.
+Then these same managers and leaders get frustrated because the people they manage (or lead) don’t feel empowered to make decisions and keep asking management for direction and what they should do next.
 (So much self-inflicted baggage.)

 Guardrails are more hardcore than guidelines.